 Our sales agent for Taiwan, Ames Medical, put together an excellent booth presentation for the Pyrexar product line

 The highlight of the conference was a keynote presentation by Dr. Zeljko Vujaskovic from the University of Maryland Proton Center.
 Dr. Vujaskovic provided an overview of the development of Thermal Therapy, with an emphasis on its reemerging role in cancer treatment.
 Dr. Vujaskovic and his team have developed the world's first center to combine proton therapy and thermal therapy treatment in a single facility.
-The team has recently started treating patients in the new thermal suite and early results are positive.
-The University of Maryland has used the BSD-500 for many years and the recent addition of a BSD-2000 last spring will allow them to treat cases using hyperthermia in the superficial, interstitial, and deep regional modes.
+The team has recently started treating patients in the new thermal suite, and early results are positive.
+The University of Maryland has used the BSD-500 for many years, and the recent addition of a BSD-2000 last spring will allow them to treat cases using hyperthermia in the superficial, interstitial, and profound regional modes.

 A special thanks to our Taiwan sales organization AMES Medical.
 They did a tremendous job hosting our team and creating a comprehensive marketing and sales presentation in the conference booth.